All for Joomla All for Webmasters

 4. Plate Evaporators

-Difference between an Evaporator and Condenserevaporators
+Difference between an Evaporator and Condenser

 The working mechanisms of evaporators and condensers differ.
 Despite the fact that evaporators and condensers are both heat exchange equipment, the evaporator absorbs heat while the condenser releases heat.
 Having said that, they are both necessary components of the refrigeration system.